 The Citizens Advisory Committee is pleased to present our 2021 Capital Improvements Plan (CIP) for the fiscal years 2022-2027.
 The CIP is a framework for understanding and evaluating town and school district projects with significant capital outlays.
 The CIP includes more than 30 projects, each with a total cost exceeding \$75,000 and a projected useful life of at least five years.
-The Committee identified and then prioritized a total of eight projects with an estimated tax impact of approximately \$551,000 for consideration in 2022.

-We recommend the following eight projects be considered for 2022 funding, six of which will require warrant articles:
+We recommend seven projects be considered for 2022 funding, six of which will require warrant articles:

-Priority Department Project Estimated Cost (excluding interest or lease payments) Tax Impact 2022 1 Wadleigh Memorial Library Library HVAC & Electrical Upgrades \$1,320,000 less \$325,000 from library trust funds; bonded for 15 years \$0 2 Community Development Osgood/Armory/Mason/Melendy Roads - Sidewalk and Pedestrian/Bicycle Improvements \$755,000 commitment in 2022 with \$604,000 reimbursed by NHDOT 2022-2024 \$151,000 3 Water Utilities Water Utilities Wastewater Treatment Facility (WWTF) Nutrient and Metals Upgrade Planning, Design, Bidding, Proj.
-Mgmt. \$510,000 paid with ARPA funds; no local impact or warrant article 4 Fire Department Replace Rescue 1 \$735,000 as a seven-year lease/purchase \$0 5 Water Utilities Water Main Improvements Phase II - Linden Street, Riverview Street, Olive Street, Laurel Street; Upgrade 4" line with 8" line \$370,000 paid by ratepayers \$0 6 Public Works Town Hall HVAC replacement \$647,000 paid with a 15-year bond \$0 7 Community Development Raze Former Permattach Building at 127 Elm St. \$400,000 commitment in 2022 \$400,000 8 Administration Town Communication Upgrades on Crown Castle Wireless Service Facility and Purchase of mobile and portable devices \$594,466 less Funded \$329,830 by the ARPA funds and \$264,635 from the Town's Fund Balance \$0
+Priority Department Project Estimated Cost (excluding interest or lease payments) Tax Impact 2022 1 Wadleigh Memorial Library Library HVAC & Electrical Upgrades \$1,320,000 less \$325,000 from library trust funds; bonded for 15 years \$0 2 Community Development Osgood/Armory/Mason/Melendy Roads - Sidewalk and Pedestrian/Bicycle Improvements \$755,000 commitment in 2022 with \$604,000 reimbursed by NHDOT 2022-2024 \$151,000 3 Water Utilities Wastewater Treatment Facility (WWTF) Nutrient and Metals Upgrade Planning, Design, Bidding, Proj.
+Mgmt. \$510,000 paid with ARPA funds; no local tax impact or warrant article \$0 4 Fire Department Replace Rescue 1 \$735,000 as a seven-year lease/purchase \$0 5 Water Utilities Water Main Improvements Phase II - Linden Street, Riverview Street, Olive Street, Laurel Street; Upgrade 4" line with 8" line \$370,000 paid by ratepayers \$0 6 Public Works Town Ha.ll HVAC replacement \$647,000 paid with a 15-year bond \$0 7 Community Development Raze Former Permattach Building at 127 Elm St. \$400,000 commitment in 2022 \$400,000 8 Administration Town Communication Upgrades on Crown Castle Wireless Service Facility and Purchase of mobile and portable devices \$594,466 less Funded \$329,83 by the ARPA funds and \$264,635 from the Town's Fund Balance \$0

-The CIP Committee also recommends the Board of Selectmen develop a policy regarding capital investments in the Town's water and wastewater treatment plants.
-The Water Commissioners anticipate a \$6.5 million upgrade required by the US Environmental Protection Agency within the next couple of years.
+The CIP committee also recommends the Board of Selectmen develop a policy regarding capital investments in the Town's water and wastewater treatment plants.
+The commissioners anticipate a \$6.5 million upgrade required by the US Environmental Protection Agency within the next couple of years.
 The Board must act now to develop a policy that determines what capital investment costs are borne by the ratepayers or by a combination of ratepayers and taxpayers who do not receive either town water or town sewer services.
 Further, suppose the policy is that the ratepayers bear all costs.
 In that case, the Board and Water Commissioners must decide whether to establish a separate water and sewer district for approval at a future Town Meeting, so ratepayers are the only ones voting whether to approve capital expenditures.

-Lastly, the School District did not provide a member of our Committee.
+Lastly, the School District did not provide a member of our committee.
 As significant as the Town's pending capital expenditures are, the school district's future capital costs may be on a par with the Town's, resulting in a substantial amount of money raised by taxation.
 Unfortunately, there is no clear understanding of how much the School District will require to repair, enhance, or replace portions of its physical infrastructure.
-The School District recently conducted a facility survey/feasibility study to make plans for capital improvements.
+The School District recently conducted a facility survey / feasibility study upon which it will make plans for capital improvements.
 However, the results will not be available until later this year at the earliest.